 Other models have H-bar grille with nostrils

-Interior The Ranger interior is bare-bones basic, with few frills.
+Interior The Ranger interior is bare-bones basic.
 Leather seating is available whether you get the 60/40-split bench seat or the bucket seats, and there's an available Pioneer sound system with seven speakers (SuperCab only).
-The FX4 and Sport pay the most attention to style, with eye-catching gauges and a rugged appearance.
+The XLT and Sport pay the most attention to style and functionality.

 Under the Hood There are two engine options for the Ranger.

 143-horsepower, 2.3-liter inline-four-cylinder engine with aluminum block and cylinder head, dual overhead camshafts, four valves per cylinder and 154 pounds-feet of torque

 207-hp, 4.0-liter V-6 with iron block and aluminum cylinder head, single overhead camshaft, two valves per cylinder and 238 pounds-feet of torque

 Safety The Ranger offers excellent standard safety features.
 Ford's stability system with RSC can help prevent a rollover by using the Ranger's four-channel antilock braking system to brake individual wheels and can cut engine throttle to try to prevent a rollover.
 Front side-impact airbags are standard.

 SuperCab 4x4 maximum gross vehicle weight rating: 5,280 pounds (4.0-liter V-6 with Payload Package)